pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 by default "false", meaning connections will not be checked before they are reused.
 Enabling this option will incur a small impact on performance.

+The environment variable ``POSTGRES_LOCK_TIMEOUT`` may be used to enable a timeout on acquiring an 'EXCLUSIVE' mode table lock when inserting stored events.
+To avoid interleaving of inserts when writing events, an 'EXCLUSIVE' mode table lock is acquired when inserting events.
+This effectively serialises writing events.
+It prevents concurrent transactions interleaving inserts, which would potentially cause notification log readers that are tailing the application notification log to miss event notifications.
+Reading from the table can proceed concurrently with other readers and writers, since selecting acquires an 'ACCESS SHARE' lock which does not block and is not blocked by the 'EXCLUSIVE' lock.
+This issue of interleaving inserts by concurrent writers is not exhibited by SQLite, which supports concurrent readers when its journal mode is set to use write ahead logging.
+By default, this timeout has the value of 0 seconds, which means attempts to acquire the lock will not timeout.
+Setting this value to a positive number of seconds will cause attempt to obtain this lock to timeout after that duration has passed.
+The lock will be released when the transaction ends.

+The environment variable ``POSTGRES_IDLE_IN_TRANSACTION_SESSION_TIMEOUT`` may be used to timeout sessions that are idle in a transaction.
+If a transaction cannot be ended for some reason, perhaps because the database server cannot be reached, the transaction may remain in an idle state and any locks will continue to be held.
+By timing out the session, transactions will be ended, locks will be released, and the connection slot will be freed.
+By default, this timeout has the value of 0 seconds, which means sessions in an idle transaction will not timeout.
+Setting this value to a positive number of seconds will cause sessions in an idle transaction to timeout after that duration has passed.

 The environment variable ``CREATE_TABLE`` may be control whether database tables are created.
 If the tables already exist, the ``CREATE_TABLE`` may be set to a "false" value (``"n"``, ``"no"``, ``"f"``, ``"false"``, ``"off"``, or ``"0"``).
 This value is by default "true"